Skip to content Skip to footer

 Read Literature Set in Different States

-My children love to read!
+You’ve heard of a historical fiction.
+What about geographical fiction.
 A good writer will bring the setting alive.
-Since I live in Florida, we have enjoyed books set in Florida like The Yearling, Brave the Wild Trail, Strawberry Girl, and Judy’s Journey.
+Since we live in Florida, we’ve enjoyed books set in Florida like The Yearling, Brave the Wild Trail, Strawberry Girl, and Judy’s Journey.

 Older children and teens will love To Kill a Mockingbird by Harper set in Alabama and children will be delighted by My Friend Flicka by Mara O’Hara to learn about Wyoming.